tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

   - visual board

 ---
-Working as a Software Developer* in a range of small companies and organizations, I&#8217;ve had the opportunity to work on quite a number of different projects.
+Working as a Software Developer* in a range of small companies and organizations, I've had the opportunity to work on quite a number of different projects.
 That experience has given me a healthy appreciation for how not to execute projects, as well as a healthy respect for process.
 Recently I pulled together a basic process to help manage the development tasks I am working on, track completion against my estimates, and a number of other things.
 It takes roughly an hour every two weeks and 5-10 minutes per day to maintain.

-This isn&#8217;t a new process or even a sales pitch on how you too can implement my process and save thousands.
-It&#8217;s simply a walk through of the challenges that led to the process, the tools and practices I incorporated, and the steps I followed to build a lightweight process.
+This isn't a new process or even a sales pitch on how you too can implement my process and save thousands.
+It's simply a walk through of the challenges that led to the process, the tools and practices I incorporated, and the steps I followed to build a lightweight process.

-_*Software Developer: It seems every developer position I&#8217;ve held has had a different definition of &#8216;Developer&#8217; ([and &#8216;Programmer&#8217;][1], and&#8230;you get the point).
+_*Software Developer: It seems every developer position I've held has had a different definition of &#8216;Developer' ([and &#8216;Programmer'][1], and…you get the point).
 The positive side of this is lots of great experiences, the negative side is all the fun things I got to use/do and never again._

 ## Building a Process

 Just as we do (or should do) when building software, we need to have a purpose.
 Often the largest, clumsiest processes occur through a lack of focus or a desire to focus in every direction (ultimate flexibility, no limits, etc).
 That lack of focus leads everyone to add their own bits to the mix.
-One person adds what worked in his last project, someone else adds something she always wanted to try, more pieces are added to cover ever eventuality or risk that can be thought of&#8230;.and Colossus is born, moving so slowly that all involved often think they are moving backwards and could be beaten by a 2 man team in a garage.
+One person adds what worked in his last project, someone else adds something she always wanted to try, more pieces are added to cover ever eventuality or risk that can be thought of….and Colossus is born, moving so slowly that all involved often think they are moving backwards and could be beaten by a 2 man team in a garage.

 The purpose of process is to provide consistency and ground rules.
 A good process is an enabler.

 I know, that sounds odd (and many of you probably think you are totally against having any process), so lets try a comparison.

-Say we&#8217;re working on a software development project and we are required to deliver code documentation as part of the project.
+Say we're working on a software development project and we are required to deliver code documentation as part of the project.
 Once upon a time this would have required a great deal of time to put together, keep up to date as changes occurred, etc. It probably would have been a full time job on any team over 3-4 developers.
-Then someone came along and said &#8220;Look, if we comment every function like so, then I can write a script to extract those comments and automatically build the documentation.&#8221;
+Then someone came along and said “Look, if we comment every function like so, then I can write a script to extract those comments and automatically build the documentation.”

-In the software world we call this a &#8220;convention&#8221;.
-Incorporating conventions into our practice allows us to automate or get some extra value out of something simply because it&#8217;s been done in a consistent manner (possibly with an extra step or two sprinkled on top).
+In the software world we call this a “convention”.
+Incorporating conventions into our practice allows us to automate or get some extra value out of something simply because it's been done in a consistent manner (possibly with an extra step or two sprinkled on top).

 Process is not inherently bad.
 Like writing software, there is never only one answer and even using the latest and greatest of tools you can build a ghastly, unmaintainable mess.